AssaAbloy-GlobalSolutions/axon-extension-dynamodb/README.md

 }
 ```

+### Creating DynamoDB Tables

-This extension does not create its own DynamodDB tables.
-This is expected to be handled by the user.
+This extension does not create its own DynamoDB tables.
+You will need to handle the creation of
-Refer to the test class `DynamoTableInitializer` for an example of how to create the tables.
+the required tables in your application.
+Refer to the test class DynamoTableInitializer for an
+example of how to create the tables.

 ## License
 This work is licensed under MIT License except the example project, which has been sourced from [axon-mongo-example][axon-mongo-example]